TeaUponTweed/TeaUponTweed.github.io/src/derivativeworksblog/posts/Valley_Girl.md

 *Or rather, only films which:
 - Nic Cage _stars_ in
-- Are "notable" or those with at least a 7.0 on IMDB The plan is to watch them in chronological order, and only break the rules if it sounds fun or is convenient.
+- Are "notable" or those with at least a 7.0 on IMDB The plan is to watch them in chronological order, breaking the rules only if it's fun or convenient

 We start off by breaking the rules and watching the not-that-well rated and quite obscure Valley Girl.
 In some ways, the tagline says it all: